alikazemkhanloo/react-native-reanimated-slider/readme.md

 ## motivation
-The slider from the react-native is not good for videos/audio players. if you slide it while the player is playing the file. it will jump a lot between where the file is playing right now and where your finger is, producing very bad UX. this libray uses `react-native-reanimated` and `react-native-gesture-hander`  to produce 60 fps animations and stops jumping the slider while sliding.
+The slider from the react-native is not good for video/audio players.
+If you slide it while the player is playing the file, It will jump a lot between where the file is playing right now and where your finger is, producing very bad UX. this libray uses `react-native-reanimated` and `react-native-gesture-hander`  to produce 60 fps animations and stops jumping the slider while sliding.

 ## install